cdktf/cdktf-provider-cloudflare/docs/logpushOwnershipChallenge.csharp.md

 Uniquely identifies a resource (such as an s3 bucket) where data will be pushed.

 Additional configuration parameters supported by the destination may be included.
-See [Logpush destination documentation](https://developers.cloudflare.com/logs/logpush/logpush-configuration-api/understanding-logpush-api/#destination). **Modifying this attribute will force creation of a new resource.**

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_ownership_challenge#destination_conf LogpushOwnershipChallenge#destination_conf}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_ownership_challenge#destination_conf LogpushOwnershipChallenge#destination_conf}

 ---